mentorLAB/blog-mtn/README.md

 `axios.put()`
 `axios.delete()`

-The methods `get` and `delete` will take a string indicating the API endpoint route or URL.
+The methods `get` and `delete` will take a string indicating the API endpoint route or URL. e.g.:

 `axios.get('/api/blogs')` or `axios.get('https://swapi.co/api/people/1/')`

-The methods `post` and `put` will take a string and an optional object.
+The methods `post` and `put` will also take a string and can take an optional object as arguments.
 This object will usually contain the information that you are putting on the database.
-It will need to be structured according the the API's documentation.
+It will need to be structured with the appropriate properties according the the API's documentation.

 For example: